MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Modify_forms.md

 ------------------------------------------------

 In this exercise, you will edit the form for the Knowledge Assessment entity.
-There are two places you can edit this form, either from the Solutions > Entity > Forms list, or via the App Designer.

 ### Task 1 – Enable Notes on the Knowledge Assessment entity